VinceDeslo/Jtrakt/README.md

 <br/>

 ### Status
-This project is currently a work in progress (planning phase)
+:construction: This project is currently a work in progress :construction:

 ### Description
 A small web app for tracking a users job applications